Mākereti Papakura: Adult life

-They group performed at Crystal Palace, the Palace Theatre and White City and were accompanied by an exhibition of Māori artefacts, including a meeting house and storehouse.
+The group performed at Crystal Palace, the Palace Theatre and White City and was accompanied by an exhibition of Māori artefacts, including a meeting house and storehouse.
 The tour was highly successful in terms of positive publicity and attention, however it was beset by financial problems.
 About half the group decided to stay in England, and four of the women married Englishmen.
 The remainder of the group returned to New Zealand in late 1911.
 Papakura was blamed both for the financial issues and for the group members who had not come back.

-She stayed in New Zealand only briefly and she then returned to England, where she continued a relationship with Richard Staples-Browne.
+She stayed in New Zealand only briefly and then returned to England, where she continued a relationship with Richard Staples-Browne.
 She had first met him in 1907 when he had toured New Zealand.
 The couple were married in 1912 and they lived in Staples-Browne's country home in Oxfordshire, Oddington Grange.

 During World War I, Papakura and her husband opened their homes in Oxfordshire and London to injured New Zealand troops, and Papakura installed a memorial to fallen Australian and New Zealand Army Corps soldiers in the chapel at Oddington.
 In 1924, Papakura moved into Oxford and enrolled to study a Bachelor of Science degree in anthropology at the Society of Oxford Home-Students.
-She wrote a thesis on Māori culture, which she took to the elders at Whakarewarewa for approval before submitting it.
+She wrote a thesis on Māori culture, taking it to the elders at Whakarewarewa for approval before submitting it.
 Papakura died suddenly three weeks before her thesis examination, on 16 April 1930 aged 56, from a ruptured aortic artery.
 She was buried, according to her wishes, in Oddington cemetery; her family in Whakarewarewa erected a memorial to her in the village the following year.